mrinalshrivastava/LMSApp/README.md

 login.
 Successful login will send a unique
 ID of the user to service to identify the type of user.
+Yes Web service will be used to login into the application.

 Start the class Tab User will navigate to this screen after selecting "Start the Class" on the home